fearlessfrog/MSFS_Universal_Announcer/generated.md

 Access the Generated TTS settings in **Settings → Generated**:
 - **Enable/Disable**: Toggle the feature on or off.
 Default off.
-- **Azure Region**: Select your preferred Azure service region e.g.'westus' or 'westeurope'.
+- **Azure Region**: Select your preferred Azure service region e.g.'westus' or 'westeurope' as you set up in Azure earlier.
 - **API Key**: Enter your Azure Text-to-Speech API key
-- **Voice**: Choose from available Azure TTS voices
+- **Voice**: Choose from available Azure TTS voices.
+Pick an accent appropriate for the airline or region.

 ### Testing Your Setup
 Use the **"Test Voice"** button to verify your configuration: